 - Visit Sian Ka’an Biosphere

-On this best places in Mexico trip itinerary, I’ve included the most popular places people visit and linked to more detailed helpful guides if I have them.
+On this where to go in Mexico trip itinerary, I’ve included the most popular places people visit and linked to more detailed helpful guides if I have them.
 This is not only a backpack route Mexico but will also suit other types of travelers too as it includes all of the main tourist attractions you will not want to miss while in Mexico.
+PS read these travel tips for Mexico before you plan anything.

 One Month in Mexico

-If you have one month in Mexico, this is the route I would recommend you taking time to see as much of Mexico as you can.
+If you have one month in Mexico, this is the route I would recommend you take time to see as much of Mexico as you can.

 Mexico itinerary for 1 month:

 Mexico City (3 nights) – 3 nights is the minimum I would personally recommend staying in Mexico City.
 If you can spare an extra day, then stay for 4.
 I wrote a full accommodation guide to help you decide where to stay in Mexico City.
-But wherever you stay, I used Uber to get pretty much everywhere as it is so cheap.
+But wherever you stay, I use Uber to get pretty much everywhere as it is so cheap.
 Things I’d recommend are visiting Tenochtitlán and going to the Lucha Libre wrestling!
+If you want, you can also figure out how to visit Las Grutas de Tolantango from here too!

 Puerto Vallarta (2 nights) – Time to hit the beach!
-The flight here from Guadalajara is 50 minutes and the bus is just under 6 hours, so it’s all going to depend on time.
+The flight here from Guadalajara/ Chapala is 50 minutes and the bus is just under 6 hours, so it’s all going to depend on time.
 Puerto Vallarta is a popular Mexican coastal town, but not as ‘gringoed’ as the Riviera Maya.
+It’s also a super nice drive if you want to rent a car.
+If you drive on the northern road you can hit up Sayulita and anywhere else in Nayarit first.
+Or if you go on the southern road then go to PV first and head to Nayarit after.

 Oaxaca (2 nights) – You are going to need to fly this leg of the journey unless you don’t mind a 20-hour bus ride!
 But you can’t skip Oaxaca.
 If for nothing else, this is where you are going to be eating some of the best Mexican food.
 Plus Oaxaca city is beautiful and full of brightly colored colonial buildings.
 If you have some more time then head to the beach town of Puerto Escondido for some chilled beach and surf town.
 I’d strongly recommend trying to fit in at least 2 nights here if you can!